Quentin Alexander

-Alexander also works as a manager at French Connection, a men's clothier, in The Shops at Canal Place in New Orleans.
+After Idol, Alexander worked as a manager at French Connection, a men's clothier, in The Shops at Canal Place in New Orleans.

-Early life and schooling
+Early life and education

 Alexander was born and raised in the Ninth Ward of New Orleans which faced catastrophic damage during and after Hurricane Katrina in 2005.
 It was a rough area where he lived, but says it made him tough while the city overall made him an artist.
 He states that growing up was difficult as he could not go out and play in his neighborhood so relied on his imagination.
 He noted there was always a fight or shooting or something going on so that it wasn't safe outside, but he still sees his hometown as a beautiful and artsy city.
 He was also bullied in school so had very few friends.
 Alexander first started singing when he was six, together with his cousins he would "learn, sing, and write songs when we got together."
 He didn't start pursuing singing until he joined a youth center in his sophomore year in high school.

 He is a graduate of McDonogh 35 High School a public high school that was the first for African-American pupils in the State of Louisiana after being converted from an all-white, and all-male elementary school.
 Alexander's mentor and drama instructor at the school, Troy Populous, encourage him to channel his creative energy into drama class.
 Populous could see Alexander had charisma, an 'it' factor, and Alexander agreed that he was able to channel his frustration into "something beautiful, which at the time was theater."

 Alexander performed in a school production of August Wilson's Fences, and part of a performing troupe who traveled to Paris in 2010 to perform the musical "Ain't Misbehavin'" at the Banlieues Bleues Festival.
 Alexander states: "Music is one of my only releases.
 It's an indirect way for me to express myself.
 It has given me so many opportunities to travel at a young age, introduced me to different people and ways of life."
 He graduated in May 2011 and currently is a full-time manager at French Connection, a retail clothier for men.